 8 Engaging Wedding Advertising Tips for Vendors

-Think about the massive amount of planning that goes into a formal wedding, reception and honeymoon.
+Unsurprisingly, there’s a massive amount of planning that goes into a wedding, reception and honeymoon.
 If your business has a part in the planning process, you have an opportunity to earn revenue through strategic marketing.

-That’s a good thing!
-While the number of weddings has declined each year—down to 2.4 million—the amount spent on weddings has gone up.
-The average total expenditure on a wedding and reception is over $35,329, not including the honeymoon.
-That’s nearly $85 billion each year just to get hitched, paying for such items as:
+And, while the number of weddings has declined each year – down to 2.4 million – the amount spent on weddings has gone up.
+The average total expenditure on a wedding and reception is now over $44,000, for such items as:

 - Engagement Rings

 - Florist/Event Decor

 To make sure your business can benefit from the wedding spending increases that will likely continue to go up, be sure to keep these 8 tips in mind.

 Destination bachelor and bachelorette parties continue to be the trend for couples.
 No longer are these parties simply get-togethers at popular restaurants or nightclubs, but instead are full-on getaway celebrations in other cities — even countries.
 According to The Knot, depending on the bride and groom’s budget and the ability of their wedding party to get out of town, many pre-wedding parties are held over multiple days at popular destinations such as Savannah, Georgia; Cape May, New Jersey; Napa Valley, California; and even Iceland.
 If you happen to be a travel agent, event planner, pet boarder or popular venue, these events are for you.